Prehistoric Britain: Settlement at Pakefield

 This period also saw Levallois flint tools introduced, possibly by humans arriving from Africa.
 However, finds from Swanscombe and Botany Pit in Purfleet support Levallois technology being a European rather than African introduction.
 The more advanced flint technology permitted more efficient hunting and therefore made Britain a more worthwhile place to remain until the following period of cooling known as the Wolstonian Stage, 352,000–130,000 years ago.
 Britain first became an island about 350,000 years ago.

-Early Neanderthal remains discovered at the Pontnewydd Cave in Wales have been dated to 230,000 BP, and are the most north westerly Neanderthal remains found anywhere in the world.
+230,000 years BP the landscape was reachable and Early Neanderthal remains discovered at the Pontnewydd Cave in Wales have been dated to 230,000 BP, and are the most north westerly Neanderthal remains found anywhere in the world.

-From c.180,000 to c.60,000 years ago there is no evidence of human occupation in Britain, probably due to inhospitable cold in some periods, Britain being cut off as an island in others, and the neighbouring areas of north-west Europe being unoccupied by hominins at times when Britain was both accessible and hospitable.
+The next glaciation closed in and by about 180,000 years ago Britain no longer had humans.
+About 130,000 years ago there was an interglacial period even warmer than today, which lasted 15,000 years.
+There were lions, elephants hyenas and hippos as well as deer.
+There were no humans.
+Possibly humans were too sparse at that time.
+Until c.
+60,000 years ago there is no evidence of human occupation in Britain, probably due to inhospitable cold in some periods, Britain being cut off as an island in others, and the neighbouring areas of north-west Europe being unoccupied by hominins at times when Britain was both accessible and hospitable.